Bar-tailed godwit: Distribution and migration

-One specific female of the flock, nicknamed "E7", flew onward from China to Alaska and stayed there for the breeding season.
+One specific female of the flock, flagged 'E7', flew onward from China to Alaska and stayed there for the breeding season.
 Then in August 2007 she departed on an eight-day non-stop flight from western Alaska to the Piako River near Thames, New Zealand, setting a new known flight record of 11680 km.
-This L. l. bauri female made a 174 day round-trip journey of 29280 km with 20 days of flying.
-In 2021, a male bar-tailed godwit, 4BBRW, set a new record for non-stop migratory flight with an 8,100 mile (approximately 13035km) flight from Alaska, USA to New South Wales, Australia.
+This L. l. baueri female made a 174-day round-trip journey of 29280 km with 20 days of flying.
+In 2021, a male bar-tailed godwit, 4BBRW, set a new record for non-stop migratory flight with an 8,100 mile (approximately 13035 km) flight from Alaska, USA to New South Wales, Australia.
 The same individual held a previous record in 2020.
-In 2022, a godwit numbered 234684 left Alaska on 13 October and flew non-stop to Tasmania, the first time a tagged bird has flown this route.
-It flew a minimum of 13560 km in 11 days 1 hour: a record non-stop distance.
+In 2022, a juvenile godwit flagged 'B6' left Alaska on 13 October and flew non-stop to Tasmania, the first time a tagged bird has flown this route.
+It flew a minimum of 13560 km in 11 days 1 hour, a record non-stop distance.

 To fuel such long journeys, L. l. baueri birds in New Zealand deposit much more fat for their body size than other subspecies, allowing them to fly 6000 km to 8600 km.
 Both Australasian subspecies head north to their breeding grounds along the coast of Asia to the Yalu Jiang coastal wetland in the north Yellow Sea, the most important staging grounds for godwits and great knots (Calidris tenuirostris) in their northern migration.
-Baueri birds rested for about 41 days before continuing approximately 7000 km on to Alaska.
-Menzbieri spent on average 38 days in the Yellow Sea region and flew an additional 4100 km to high Arctic Russia.
+L. l. baueri birds rested for about 41 days before continuing approximately 7000 km on to Alaska.
+L. l. menzbieri spent on average 38 days in the Yellow Sea region and flew an additional 4100 km to high Arctic Russia.